 Next, outline any contributions you’ve made above and beyond your typical day-to-day job.
 These could be such things as additional responsibilities, special projects, additional staff to manage, etc. Again, outline their impact to the business.

 Review what you’ve accomplished or are accomplishing and set a pay increase goal.
 Use your earlier market research to make sure you are asking for an increase that is reasonable for your job and your performance.
 Compile your data and documentation into one document or report and schedule a meeting with your supervisor.
 You don’t want to blindside your boss, so it’s best to inform them that you want to discuss your compensation.
-Your supervisor will need to be prepared for the meeting, or nothing may be resolved at the meeting.
+Your supervisor will need to be prepared, or nothing may be resolved at the meeting.
+Send an email with a calendar invite letting them know the topic of discussion.

 Step 4 – THE PITCH